Hear the difference: Using CrumplePop's WindRemover

 recording audio for video

-Background noise, echo, PC, and air conditioner noise are all sounds that can easily be captured by your microphone and compromise the quality of your recordings.
-Although you can definitely use audio editing tools to remove unwanted sounds (like our noise reduction plugins), the best option is to solve the problem at its root and make sure your recording room is adequate.
+Background noise, echo, PC, and air conditioner noise are all sounds that can easily be captured by your microphone and compromise your audio quality.

 Here Are a Few Suggestions When Choosing Your Recording Environment: